Should you be moving on from traditional IPaaS solutions?

 This is a very disruptive change for iPaaS users; as not only does it lower the upfront AND overall costs of integration, but also removes much of the need for any third-party consultation, project management or on-going support agreements.

 What integration tools should you consider?

-Gartner Predicts Up to Two-Thirds of iPaaS Vendors Will Not Survive By 2023.
+Gartner predicts Up to Two-Thirds of iPaaS Vendors Will Not Survive By 2023.
 In 2019 Gartner published their speculation of the Integration as a Platform marketspace seeing a huge shift over the next 4 years.
-Traditional players in iPaaS sich as Dell Boomi, Informatica and IBM App Connect, could well be the software providers Gartner are referring too.
+Traditional players in iPaaS such as Dell Boomi, Jitterbit, Mulesoft, Informatica and IBM App Connect, could well be the software providers Gartner are referring too.

 This is not just due to the capabilities of the software itself, but because the business models behind these software incumbents, do not support or align with the new ways of working, which the core of their customer base is switching to.

 These incumbent software solutions are built around the long, slow and expensive project management methodologies of the last decade, which see integration as a manual task made simpler through software.
 In reality and what we are now clearly seeing in the iPaaS marketplace, is that integration is easy, instant, automated and low cost.

 Because of these shifts in customer expectation, it will be the lighter, faster and more non-IT-centric tools that become the market leaders in the run up to (and beyond) 2023.
 Integration service providers such as ONEiO, who sit within the "Next Generation iPaaS" category are the products which end users should be looking to adopt and implement right now.
 Not only because of the more modern and flexible nature of their features, but also because they need to avoid any further investment into heavy duty iPaaS solutions, which they will be forced to move away from in just a few years’ time.

 What limitations do traditional iPaaS solutions present?